Magadheera

-Made on a budget of ₹35–44 crore (US$710 million), Magadheera was the most expensive Telugu film at the time.
-The film's production began on 2 March 2008 while principal photography commenced on 19 March 2008.
-The soundtrack was composed by M. M. Keeravani while the cinematography was done by K. K. Senthil Kumar.
-The action sequences were choreographed by Peter Hein and the duo of Ram–Lakshman.
-It was the first Telugu film to list a "visual effects producer" in its credits.
+Made on a budget of ₹35–44 crore, Magadheera was the most expensive Telugu film at the time of its release.
+The film's principal photography commenced on 19 March 2008.
+The film's soundtrack and background score were composed by M. M. Keeravani, with cinematography by K. K. Senthil Kumar.
+Action sequences were choreographed by Peter Hein and the duo Ram–Lakshman.
+Notably, it was the first Telugu film to list a "visual effects producer" in its credits.

 Magadheera was released on 31 July 2009 to critical acclaim and commercial success.
-It collected a distributors' share of 73.6 crore and gross collections of ₹150 crore at the end of its theatrical run.
+It became the first Telugu film to enter the 100 crore club, collecting a distributors' share of ₹73.4 crore and grossing ₹150.5 crore during its theatrical run.
 It became the highest-grossing Telugu film in history at the time.
 Its 1000-day theatrical run surpassed Chandramukhi (2005) as the longest-running South Indian film.
-The film won the National Award for Best Choreography and Best Special Effects at the 57th National Film Awards as well as winning six Filmfare Awards, and nine state Nandi Awards.
-The film's success catapulted the lead actors to stardom.
+The film won the National Award for Best Choreography and Best Special Effects at the 57th National Film Awards, along with six Filmfare Awards, and nine Nandi Awards.
+In 2016, it was featured at the Fantastic Fest.